Bones for Life FAQ

 Will doing this course change my life?

-That depends!
+That’s up to you!
 From the very beginning of Introduction to Bones for Life you will be learning processes and techniques that you can start incorporating into your daily life.
 Do so consistently, and you will quickly start to notice a difference, even if you never learn anything beyond what’s in the Introduction course.
 But the mind and body thrive on novelty as well as repetition, so it’s always a good idea to keep learning if you can!

 How often do I need to practise?